 Thanks in advance,

-Updated by Olena Kaminska about 1 month ago
+Updated by Olena Kaminska 11 months ago

 Your option 1 is the best: it goes back to the most recent of our weights and then models nonresponse in one step to your model.
 It has advantage of using sc weight as well.